Skip to content

 4. Save the environment.

-Oz agents running in this environment will now automatically configure Application Default Credentialsarrow-up-right to use the configured pool.
+Oz agents running in this environment will now automatically configure Application Default Credentials to use the configured pool.
 Both the GOOGLE_APPLICATION_CREDENTIALS and CLOUDSDK_AUTH_CREDENTIAL_FILE_OVERRIDE environment variables are set, so both the gcloud CLI and official Google SDKs will use the Oz federated credentials.
-Oz uses executable-sourced credentialsarrow-up-right to configure ADC for automatic token rotation.
+Oz uses executable-sourced credentials to configure ADC for automatic token rotation.

 To authenticate from Oz to another provider that supports OIDC federation, you can issue tokens directly.